Why a Professional Photographer Decided to Step Into the Spotlight

 That was me.

 Sitting across from Terry at breakfast, listening to how he built this group to help others articulate what already lives inside them, something clicked.
 This wasn’t about becoming a “great speaker.”
-It was about removing fear - fear that quietly limits careers, relationships, and moments that matter.
+It was about removing fear — the kind that quietly limits careers, relationships, and moments that matter.

 I see now how easily gratitude turns into awkwardness at events meant to honor others.
 How important moments get hijacked by nerves.
-How confidence behind a camera, a podium, or a table doesn’t come from talent alone - it comes from voice.
+How confidence — behind a camera, at a podium, or even across a breakfast table — doesn’t come from talent alone.
+It comes from voice.

-Just a couple months into weekly attendance, I’m remembering how common this fear really is - and how unnecessary it can be with the right support.
+Just a couple of months into weekly attendance, I’m remembering how common this fear really is, and how unnecessary it can be with the right support.

-If you’re curious about Find Your Voice, CLICK HERE to learn more, or simply email me for more info.
+If you’re curious about Find Your Voice, click here to learn more, or simply email me.
 I’m happy to invite you to a meeting so you can experience firsthand what a supportive, practical, and refreshingly ego-free space this is.

-It’s the most effective speaking environment I’ve experienced since my POWERtalk days - and the most human.
+It’s the most effective speaking environment I’ve experienced since my earlier training days — and by far, the most human.

 After finally saying yes to networking, I dove all-in by saying yes to the role of Education Coordinator.
 Why?.. because it once scared the bejesus out of me.
 Practice, practice, practice… Feared, no more.